 - Minimalism is key in the UX design process.
 Make it easy to browse your site by having a clean content hierarchy, with information displayed on an as-needed basis.
 If customers are faced with information overload, oftentimes they’ll end up bailing from your site altogether, without making a single purchase.

 Not to mention, the more you’ve got going on will slow your site speed down—and users will often abandon ship if it takes longer than 2 seconds to load (yep, we are impatient creatures).
 Just a 1-second delay can result in 7% fewer conversions!

 Luckily, with most eCommerce platforms like Shopify, Etsy, and eBay, most of this is taken care of already.
 Hooray!

-Communicating clearly with your customers will ensure they have a delightful experience from the moment they find themselves on your site to the moment they click ‘buy’.
+Communicating clearly with your customers throughout the user journey will ensure they have a delightful experience from the moment they find themselves on your site to the moment they click ‘buy’.

 Your product pages should also include thorough descriptions and excellent product images so shoppers know exactly what they are getting.

 - Develop documentation for your brand voice and tone.
 Use it throughout your marketing, product, and support communications.

 Using a consistent message and voice across all of these touch points will build much-needed trust with your customers.
 Hello, repeat business!
 This document can then serve as your basis for all succeeding eCommerce UX strategies and content material.

 - Make it super obvious what’s coming up next.
 After a shopper adds stuff to their cart and within the checkout process, use clear content and CTAs to manage expectations.

 This becomes especially important when they are handing over their precious payment information.
 They need to feel secure in your care.Even when they complete their purchase, you should have a shipping landing page that lays out what they can expect as they excitedly await their package.